-Gosia (Małgorzata) Wozniacka is a reporter, photographer, and multimedia producer.
-Currently she works for The Associated Press, covering California’s Central Valley.
-Wozniacka specializes in reporting about immigration, agriculture, farmworkers and the Latino community.
-But she loves every good story, no matter the subject.
-She has also done international reporting from Belarus, Mexico and India, with focus on political, economic and social transition.
-She’s fascinated with borderlands, dualities, people and places whose identities lie “in-between.”
-Wozniacka is fluent in English, Spanish, French and Polish.
+Gosia (Małgorzata) Wozniacka is a multi-lingual, award-winning reporter, photographer, and multimedia producer.
+She’s currently the environmental justice reporter at The Oregonian, a large regional paper in Portland, Oregon.
+She writes about the impacts of climate change and legacy pollution on communities of color and other vulnerable groups.
+Previously, Gosia worked as a staff reporter for The Associated Press and as a senior reporter for Civil Eats, covering environmental issues, immigration, food justice, and agriculture.
+She also shot photos and video for the AP.
+Wozniacka loves every good story, no matter the subject.
+She has also done international reporting from Poland, Belarus, Mexico, and India focused on political, economic, and social transition.
+She’s fascinated with borderlands, dualities, people, and places whose identities lie “in-between.”
+Wozniacka loves languages; she is fluent in English, Spanish, French, and Polish.

-Wozniacka was born in Poland, when it was still a communist country.
+Wozniacka was born in Poland when it was still a communist country.
 Her family became refugees in France when she was 12 years old, just a year before the Germans dismantled the Berlin Wall.
 Two years later, unable to stop moving, the family immigrated once again to the United States.
-Wozniacka has studied and worked on both continents, and is often on the road between the two.
+Wozniacka has studied and worked on both continents and is often on the road between the two.
 She received her Master’s degree from the Graduate School of Journalism at UC Berkeley.
-For several years, Wozniacka trained high school students at The Oregonian’s summer Journalism Institute in reporting, writing, and multimedia skills.
-She loves to read literature from around the world and has taught a series of non-fiction writing classes.
+She also has spent a year training in long-form narrative writing at the Institute of Reportage in Warsaw, Poland.

 A note about my name: Małgorzata is my full name, and I like it very much.
 But it’s unpronounceable to most people in the United States.
 My job relies on sources calling me and people feeling comfortable talking with me.
 So I use Gosia, a diminutive of Małgorzata, as my pen name.
 Sometimes I also go by Margarita.